jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

     * <https://en.wikibooks.org/wiki/Haskell>
 - There is an excellent accessible Haskell book coming out soon, but it can be found already:
     * <http://haskellbook.com/>
-- A book that is written in a light manner:
+- A cult-classic Haskell book:
     * <http://learnyouahaskell.com/chapters>
 - If you are looking to do exercises, there is a guide to different courses available here:
     * <https://github.com/bitemyapp/learnhaskell>